 - swelling in and around the mouth and throat

 This allergy is linked with pollen allergies.
-Strawberries and other fruits in the Rosaceae family are linked to birch pollinosis.
+Strawberries and other fruits in the Rosaceae family are linked to birch allergic rhinitis (hay fever).

-The symptoms of oral allergy syndrome usually resolve when the raw fruit or vegetable is swallowed or taken out of your mouth, but this isn’t always the case.
-If the symptoms are severe or life-threatening, get emergency medical treatment.
-Some people may be able to eat the fruit or vegetable if it’s cooked without experiencing an allergic reaction, but you should speak to your doctor before trying this.
+The symptoms of oral allergy syndrome usually resolve when the raw fruit (or vegetable causing oral allergy syndrome) is swallowed or taken out of your mouth, but this isn’t always the case.
+If symptoms are severe or life-threatening, seek emergency medical treatment.
+Some people may be able to eat the fruit or vegetable if it’s cooked without having an allergic reaction, but you should speak to your doctor before trying this.

-If you notice allergic symptoms after eating strawberries, eliminate them from your diet immediately.
+If you notice allergic symptoms after eating strawberries, eliminate them from your diet right away.
 This includes foods that contain strawberries in any form, including flavoring.

-You may have a reaction to strawberries even if they aren’t directly on the food you consume.
+You may have a reaction to strawberries even if they aren’t on the food you eat.
 For example, a strawberry used to decorate a piece of chocolate cake may result in an allergic reaction if you eat the cake, even if you didn’t eat the strawberry.

 You may also develop food allergy symptoms from fruits related to the strawberry.
 If you experience symptoms after eating fruits such as peaches, apples, or blackberries, eliminate them from your diet as well.

 Talk to your doctor if you suspect you have a food allergy.
-The doctor will talk to you about your symptoms, your family history, and they may perform some tests.
+Your doctor will talk to you about your symptoms and your family history.
+They may also perform some tests.
 Food allergy tests include: